dkhundley/casting-agency-capstone/README.md

 - **gender**: String value
 - **movie_id**: Integer value that denotes foreign key relationship to ```id``` field in ```movies``` table

-## Auth0 Roles, Permissions, and Active Tokens
+## Auth0 Roles, Permissions, and More

 Within Auth0, we have established 3 high level roles and have associated different permissions for each role.
 Each role is progressive in the sense that a "higher" level role inherits all the permissions from a lower level one.